olodbrok/cancer-datasets/README.md

 This repository does not redistribute restricted datasets.
 It provides links, descriptions, access notes, and licensing/use constraints.

+All sample and test data is synthetically generated.

 ## OncoParser Test Data

 Minimal Common Oncology Data Elements (mCode):